Analysis of a Deep Learning Model for 12-Lead ECG Classification Reveals Learned Features Similar to Diagnostic Criteria: Methods

+The data set for our main analysis stems from the CPSC2018 database\footnote{\url{https://storage.cloud.google.com/physionet-challenge-2020-12-lead-ecg-public/PhysioNetChallenge2020_Training_CPSC.tar.gz}} acquired in eleven Chinese hospitals containing 12-lead ECGs with a ground truth provided by human experts \cite{Liu.2018}.
+Additionally, we validate the generalizability of our results using the PTB-XL database \cite{Wagner.2020} as described in sec. \ref{method-databases}.
+An overview of the properties of both databases is shown in Tbl. \ref{tab:datasets}.

-Fig. \ref{fig-overview} shows an overview of the DNN and XAI pipeline applied.
-Data stems from the CCPSC2018 data set acquired in eleven Chinese hospitals containing $6,877$ 12-lead ECGs and ground truth provided by human experts \cite{Liu.2018}.
-We use a subset of $200$ each for AF, LBBB and healthy subjects showing normal signals, resulting in $N=600$ recordings.
+For our main analysis on the CPSC database, we use a subset of $200$ each for AF, LBBB and healthy subjects showing normal signals, resulting in $N=600$ recordings.
 We investigate these two classes as AF is defined by an abnormal heart rhythm, i.e. irregular distances between heart beats, and therefore it can only be diagnosed by analyzing multiple heart beats.
-In contrast, LBBB can be diagnosed by a single heart beat as it is characterized by distinct morphological features, e.g. a notched QRS complex.
+In contrast, LBBB can be diagnosed by a single heart beat as it is characterized by distinct morphological features, e.g. a notched QRS-complex.